opennms-forge/onms-k8s-poc/README.md

 EOF
 ```

-> Please use your own domain, and ensure it matches the domain passed to OpenNMS via Helm
+> Even if the above is running on your machine, please use your own domain.

 ## Testing multiple OpenNMS environments